Best Modular Kitchen Manufacturer in Gurgaon 2026: 15-Point Checklist Before You Buy

 7. Written warranty with specific terms The warranty should specify: what is covered (carcass, hardware, finish), what is excluded (misuse, water damage from plumbing leaks), the duration (5 years minimum for carcass, separate terms for hardware), and the process for making a warranty claim.
 Verbal warranties are meaningless.

-8. After-sales service history Ask for references from clients who had their kitchen installed 3–5 years ago.
+8. After-sales service history Ask for references from clients who had their kitchen installed 3 to 5 years ago.
 Contact them.
-Ask specifically about after-sales response — how quickly did the manufacturer respond to issues?
+Ask specifically about after-sales response - how quickly did the manufacturer respond to issues?
 Were repairs handled professionally?

 9. Google reviews and online presence Check Google Business Profile reviews.
 Look for reviews that specifically mention product quality and after-sales service, not just the sales experience.
 Be wary of profiles with only 5-star reviews - authentic review profiles always have a mix.